 280E Deductions for Cannabis Retailers

-• Packaging Costs: Some packaging expenses, especially those directly related to the product, can be considered part of COGS.
+• Packaging Costs: Packaging expenses that are directly tied to the product itself may be deductible as part of COGS.

-• Shipping Costs: Costs related to shipping products to customers may also be included in COGS.
+• Shipping Costs: Expenses related to shipping cannabis products to customers can also qualify under COGS.

-• Inventory Costs: The cost of maintaining inventory can sometimes be deducted, depending on how the costs are categorized.
+• Inventory Costs: Managing inventory is sometimes deductible, depending on how costs are categorized.

-By focusing on maximizing COGS, cannabis businesses can reduce their taxable income under the 280E tax code, though it’s essential to work with a tax professional to ensure compliance.
+By focusing on COGS deductions, cannabis businesses can reduce taxable income under the 280E tax code.
+It’s crucial to work with a tax professional who specializes in the cannabis industry to ensure compliance and maximize available deductions.

 How Do Dispensaries Pay Federal Taxes Under 280E?